 Introduces pharmacology as needed for safe medication administration for the practical nurse.
 Discusses the mechanism of action of the major medication groups and the pharmacological activity within each group.
-Addresses areas of drug action, clinical application, adverse events and nursing implications for safe medication administration and assessment of medication effects.
+Addresses areas of drug action. clinical application, adverse events and nursing implications for safe medication administration and assessment of medication effects.
 Lab will address safe medication administration.
 Prerequisite: Admission into the Practical Nursing certificate program and BIO 160 and PSY 101 with grades of C or better.
 Corequisite: NUR 101.

-NUR 108 PN Mental Health Nursing (1-0) 1 hr.
+NUR 108 PN Mental Health Nursing (1-0)

 Utilizes the Neuman Systems Model and the nursing process to provide client centered nursing care for clients experiencing psychosocial issues/mental health disorders.
 Emphasizes health promotion concepts in the care of clients across the life cycle and the continuum of mental health care.
 Addresses various treatment modalities and interventions including those applicable to community based care and long term care.

-Prerequisite: NUR 101 and NUR 105 with grades of C or better
+Prerequisite: NUR 101 and NUR 105 with grades of C or better.
+Corequisite: NUR 102.

-NUR 110 Nursing Concepts and Practice (2-0) 2 hrs.
+NUR 110 Nursing Concepts and Practice (2-0) 2 crs.

 Establishes a firm basis on which to build subsequent nursing courses.
 Examines the essential concepts and core values of the nursing profession including health and wellness, safety, caring, critical thinking, ethics, the nursing process, and standards of practice.
 The Neuman Systems Model is the framework for the study of client care.
-Prerequisite: BIO 161, ENG 101 and PSY 101 with grades of

-C or better.
+Prerequisite: BIO 161, ENG 101 and PSY 101 with grades of C or better.

-NUR 111 Introduction to Nursing Roles (2-0) Introduces the student to the professional roles and relationships of the registered nurse utilizing the Neuman Systems Model, the nursing process, and essential components of professional communication for the delivery of safe and competent care for the adult and aging client.
-Prerequisite: NUR 110 with a grade of C or better.
-Corequisite: NUR 180.
+NUR 111 Introduction to Nursing Roles (2-0)

+Introduces the student to the professional roles and relationships of the registered nurse utilizing the Neuman Systems Model, the nursing process, and essential components of professional communication for the delivery of safe and competent care for the adult and aging client.

-NUR 112 Nursing Roles Clinical (0-6) 2 hrs.
+NUR 112 Nursing Roles Clinical (0-6)

 Provides the student with the opportunity to practice and apply basic knowledge and skills to the provision of client care in the laboratory and clinical setting.
-Students will apply critical thinking, professional communication, and the Neuman

-Systems Model when providing care to clients in the acute care setting.
+Students will apply critical thinking, professional communication, and the Neuman Systems Model when providing care to clients in the acute care setting.
 Prerequisite: NUR 110 with a grade of C or better.

-Coreguisite: NUR 111 and NUR 180.
+Corequisite: NUR 111 and NUR 180.

-NUR 140 Adult Health Concepts I (2-0) 2 hrs.
-Develops essential medical and surgical knowledge and skills needed to provide nursing care to clients with respiratory. cardiac, gastrointestinal, metabolic and endocrine dysfunctions throughout the adult life cycle.
+NUR 140 Adult Health Concepts I (2-0)

+Develops essential medical and surgical knowledge and skills needed to provide nursing care to clients with respiratory, cardiac, gastrointestinal, metabolic and endocrine dysfunctions throughout the adult life cycle.
 Utilization of critical thinking, therapeutic communication, and the Neuman Systems Model is used through implementation of the nursing process.
 Health promotion and disease prevention will be addressed.
 Prerequisite: NUR 112 with a grade of C or better.

-NUR 141 Adult Health Clinical I (0-6) 3 hrs.
+NUR 141 Adult Health Clinical I (0-6)